saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#orderlineinput">OrderLineInput</a>!</td>
 <td>

-Fields required to update an order line
+Fields required to update an order line.

 </td>
 </tr>